top of page

 What's Your Big Idea?

-What matters to you?
-What’s your passion?
+What do you feel most passionate about?
 What holds your interest longer than it takes to read a preview on Netflix?
 If you write about concepts that you care about—that make you laugh, cry, or shake your fists in the air—your readers will get lost in the pages of your book.
 A book draws readers by the way it makes them feel and/or helps them escape from their everyday lives.

 You’ll find ideas in your home, workplace, neighbourhood, and community.
-Everybody in your circle of family and friends or acquaintances has a story that’s important to them.
-It could involve healthcare, employment, raising a family, caring for elderly parents, sibling rivalry, marriage, divorce, housing, friends, travel, security, politics, or injustice.
+Everybody in your circle of family, friends, and acquaintances has a story that’s important to them.
+It may touch on healthcare, employment, family, eldercare, sibling conflicts, marriage, divorce, housing, friendships, travel, security, politics, or injustice.

-From the embryo of someone else’s story, develop your own narrative.
+From the embryo of someone else’s story, develop your narrative.

-Although I never wrote word for word about true events (except as a reporter), I based my young adult books on my experiences teaching in elementary schools for over twenty-five years.
-Most of the characters, dialogue, and plotlines stemmed from my interactions with children, parents, and staff when I was in classrooms or on playgrounds.
+Although I never wrote verbatim about true events (except as a reporter), I based my young adult books on my experiences teaching in elementary schools for over twenty-five years.
+Most of the characters, dialogue, and plotlines stemmed from my interactions with children, parents, and staff in classrooms or on playgrounds.

 When I noticed mental illness was a growing concern school-wide, I chose this problem as the big idea in When Pigs Fly, one of my coming-of-age titles.
 The protagonist, Maddie, wants nothing to do with her estranged father when he walks back into her life.
 She thinks he is using his depression as an excuse for breaking all his promises.
 She’s happy spending the summer without him, hanging around friends and preparing for a mountain bike race, until tragedy strikes, and then her world spins out of control.
 The novel appeals to young readers affected by mental illness, either directly or indirectly, which involves a substantial number of people.